pujitm/git-ice/readme.md

 # Git Interactive/Improved Commit Experience

-*ability to go back might be a good feature*
+*ability to go back to prior prompt might be a good feature*

-To override default config path, path to config file in local config:

-`git config --local ice.config git-ice.toml`

-set personal config

-`git config --global ice.localconfig ~/.git-ice.toml` Note that this can be specified per-project with --local instead of --global

-to remove ice config

-`git config --local --remove-section ice.config`
+`go install` to install to local machine ([must have `$GOPATH/bin` in path](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go))

+Run with `git ice`